 With the dreaded winter vortex hastily descending upon New York City, many have sought out warmth and comfort in the form of a steaming cup of joe, soothing tea,or nostalgic hot chocolate.
 Here are two ways to spice or sweeten up those good ol’ classics.

 What better way to kick off the new year than with a leisurely brunch?

-Camille Ford and Tailgate Fan visit Bo’s Kitchen & Bar Room in NYC for fried gator bites.
+Camille Ford and Tailgate Fan visit The Meatball Shop in NYC for Buffalo chicken meatballs.